arestivo/slides/markdown/indexes.md

 # Cardinality

-The uniqueness of data values contained in a particular column.
+The **uniqueness** of data values contained in a particular column.
 The lower the cardinality, the more duplicate values in the column.
 Examples:

   * **high** cardinality - primary key
   * **medium** cardinality - last name in a customer table
   * **low** cardinality - boolean column

 Cardinality is used by the PostgreSQL *planner*, amongst other statistics, to estimate the number of rows returned by a WHERE clause.
-This is then used to decide if indexes should be used.
+This is then used to decide if, and what, indexes should be used.

 ---

 # When to Cluster?

-  * To reduce the number of block reads.
+  * To **reduce** the number of block reads:
     * When the number of tuples to be read is high enough and there are many tuples per block.
     * Normally on **medium** cardinality columns in tables with small tuples.
-  * To allow sequential reading of blocks.
+  * To allow **sequential** reading of blocks:
     * Normally on range searches or **low** cardinality columns.
     * Specially in hard-disks (not important on SSD).

+Clustering is useful whenever **many tuples** are to be retrieved, but **not too many**.

 ---